-- · Secure or move inside anything that can be broken or picked up by strong wind (like garden furniture or trampolines). - · Close exterior and interior doors and windows.
+- · Secure, or move inside, anything that can be broken or picked up by strong wind (like garden furniture or trampolines). - Close exterior and interior doors and windows.
 Pull curtains and blinds over windows.
-This could prevent injury from flying glass if the window breaks. - · Stay inside.
+This could prevent injury from flying glass if the window is broken. - · Stay inside.
 Don't walk around outside and avoid driving unless absolutely necessary. - · Bring pets indoors.
-They can get unsettled by storms and it is more comforting and safer for them to be with you. - · Listen to the radio and follow the instructions of emergency services.
+Many animals are unsettled by storms and it is more comforting and safer for them to be with you. - · Listen to the radio and follow the instructions of emergency services.